It’s a scary time to be transgender or gender non-conforming.

 A lack of identity documents that match one’s gender presentation and lived experience can be a barrier to employment, education, travel, and public benefits and services, and family relationships that aren’t recognized by the state can be ignored by institutions like hospitals, banks, and creditors.
 These are some of the practical obstacles that make daily life that much more difficult to navigate for TGNCNB people, and we are here with name and gender marker change support and advance planning and relationship protection documents to support you and your family, in whatever form it takes.

-We are proud to offer assistance to low income residents of NY and NJ who qualify (see below) with all that paperwork that you’ve been meaning to get around to, including:
+We are proud to offer assistance to low income residents of New York who qualify (see below) with all that paperwork that you’ve been meaning to get around to, including:

 T/GNC Name and Gender Marker Changes: